leapcode/puppet_bundler/README.md

 1. Copy this directory to your puppet master module path $(git clone https://github.com/evanstachowiak/puppet-bundler bundler)
 2. Apply the `bundler` class to any nodes you want bundler installed on: class { 'bundler::install': }
+   By default this will install bundler as a gem, if you wish to use another method, you can pass any puppet package provider to the class as 'install_method', or use 'undef' if you wish the puppet parser to automatically chose the best method for your platform.
+  Examples: class { 'bundler::install': install_method => fink};
+            class { 'bundler::install': install_method => undef}
 3. Set whatever config variables are necessary: bundler::config { 'linecache19':
     user        => ubuntu,